singhsneetendra/Order/README.md

 ## Deploy and run with docker to initialize app along with invoices app.

-#### checkout repos in some directories and build images, and intialize api's.
+#### checkout repos in some directories and test and build images, and intialize api's.
 ```
 mkdir app
 cd app/